jamesrco/DeCoLandUse/README.md

 # DeCoLandUse

 In September 2025, S2S LLC conducted an analysis of zoning and land use trends in Deschutes County, Oregon.
+Oregon's [comprehensive land use planning system](https://www.oregon.gov/lcd/OP/Pages/index.aspx) has served as a national example for managing growth since its passage in 1973.

 ## Objectives

 We combined several GIS layers and other publicly available data to answer two key questions:

 * How much "spot zoning" has occured in the County?
 "Spot zoning" is defined as a comprehensive plan amendment and zoning change that results in the conversion of land zoned for Exclusive Farm Use (EFU), Forest Use (F1/F2), or Surface Mining (SM) to Rural Residential (RR-10), a Rural Residential Exception Area (RREA), Multiple Use Agricultural (MUA-10) or, when resulting in low-density development inconsistent with the state's land use planning goals, to Rural Industrial (RI).
 Deschutes County base zones are [defined here](https://www.deschutes.org/cd/page/efu-f1-mua10-rc-ri-rr10-uar10-base-zones) on the County website.
-For purposes of this analysis, zoning changes required for the annexation of land into a city's Urban Growth Boundary under Oregon's [comprehensive land use planning system](https://www.oregon.gov/lcd/OP/Pages/index.aspx) are *not* considered "spot zoning" as these zoning changes are presumed to be consistent with the state's land use planning goals.

 * How much of this "spot zoning" development has taken place in areas at high risk for forest fires?
 We use several different definitions to capture this risk, including whether the zoning change occured within the wildland-urban interface (WUI) zone.